Theoretical analysis of telescopic oscillations in multi-walled carbon nanotubes: Telescopic oscillations in DWCNT

 \subsection{Large-amplitude oscillations in DWCNT}

-In the case of displacement $\Delta z_{0}$ greater than few nanometers the potential energy is mostly linear with respect to displacement $\Delta z$ except small-displacement zone with quadratic potential energy contribution of which can be neglected.
-In such a case the oscillatory period can be derived from simple formulas for the steady and uniformly accelerated motion.
-For equal-lengthes tubes the period has form
+When the displacement $\Delta z_{0}$ is greater than few nanometers the potential energy is linear on $\Delta z$ except small-displacement region (with quadratic potential energy) which can be neglected.
+In such a case the period of oscillation can be derived from simple formulas for the steady and uniformly accelerated motion.
+For equal-lengths tubes the period takes the form

-where $F_{z}$ is the longitudinal component of retraction force:
+where $F_{z}$ is the longitudinal component of retraction force